A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

 Another parameter which we considered in our experiments is the edge pool size, i.e., the maximum number of nodes contained as well as the geographical range of the pool.
 Based on the results of \cref{sec:density} and in order to model the case of agglomerations appropriately, we choose $d = 0.5$.
 We simulate scenarios in which the edge pools can comprise up to $10$, $20$, $30$, $40$, and unlimited members.
 Additionally, we tested a scenario where all edge nodes are grouped together into a single, global edge pool.

 We observe that the average number of exchanged gossip messages per node such as the standard deviation are not affected by an increment of the limit of pool members.
-There are only marginal differences.
-However, the global instance exhibits a significant higher mean volume of exchanged gossip messages per node and a lower standard deviation.
+However, the global instance exhibits a significantly higher mean volume of exchanged gossip messages per node and a lower standard deviation.
 This can be explained by a more even distribution of message exchanges, which results from the integration of all nodes into the global pool.

-\cref{fig:eps_completed} illustrates the average number of completed tasks in dependency of the edge pool size.
-As can be seen, the maximum value of $448,307$ mean completed tasks is reached with a limit of $30$ members.
+\cref{fig:eps_completed} illustrates the mean number of completed tasks in dependency of the edge pool size.
+The maximum value of $448,307$ mean completed tasks is reached with a limit of $30$ members.
 Moreover, the standard deviation tends to decrease with a growing ceiling of pool members.
-Performance decreases with unlimited number of pool members and the global edge pool instance.
-The reasoning for this is the trade-off between a fast metadata information diffusion within the pool, and the communication costs, which is traceable to the gossip protocol and the corresponding limited number of interactions per time interval.
-For many network participants, the current metadata information is propagated more slowly through the network than through one with a smaller number of network members.
-This leads to a higher degree of information inefficiency and consequently an increasing number of unsuccessful redirection requests of overloaded nodes due to their outdated metadata information about other nodes.
-There, the global edge pool instance has the benefit that it has more capacities in total because of the integration of all edge nodes.
-By this, the likelihood of selecting a node for which obsolete metadata information is available, but whose capacities are still sufficient to solve the redirected task increases, so that the number of unsuccessful redirection requests is comparatively lower than for non-global edge pools with a potentially infinite number of members.
+Performance decreases with unlimited number of pool members and the global edge pool instance given the trade-off between a fast metadata information diffusion within the pool and the communication costs of gossip.